-The first two years of life are a critical time for children.
-Your baby should attend regular newborn wellness checkups to make sure they’re progressing.
+The first 2 years of life are an important time for children.
+Your baby should be seen regularly at their newborn wellness checkups to make sure they’re growing and developing.

-The American Academy of Pediatrics (AAP) recommends scheduling a well-child visit for newborns when they are three to five days old during the first week of life.
-After that, babies should receive checkups every few months until they are two years old.
+The American Academy of Pediatrics (AAP) recommends having a well-child visit for your newborn during their first week of life, when they are 3 to 5 days old.
+After that, your baby should have checkups when they're:

 What to Expect at an Infant Wellness Checkup

 Height and weight.
 Most visits start with measuring and weighing your baby to see how they compare to other newborns.
-The doctor plots those figures on a growth chart, making them the benchmark to use during subsequent visits to track your baby’s growth progress.
-You should feel free to ask the doctor questions you have or share concerns about your baby.
+The doctor puts their height and weight on a growth chart to track your baby’s growth progress for future checkups.
+You should ask the doctor questions you have or share concerns about your baby's growth.

 Physical exam.
-During your baby’s first visit, the doctor looks them over while they are fully undressed for signs of anything out of the ordinary.
-Other elements of a physical exam usually include an eye exam, checking the baby’s pulse and heartbeat, checking out the umbilical cord, and examining the baby’s hips.
+While your baby is fully undressed, the doctor looks them over to check for signs of anything that may not seem normal.
+Other parts of your baby's physical exam usually include checking their eyes, pulse and heartbeat, umbilical cord, and hips.

 Screening tests.
-If you gave birth in a hospital, the staff should have performed screening tests that checked for problems with:
+If you gave birth in a hospital, the staff should have done screening tests that checked any concerns with your baby's:

-- Metabolism, including any problems with any missing enzymes or enzymes that may not be functioning correctly.
+- Metabolism, including problems with any enzymes or special proteins that may be missing or not working the right way

-- Hormones, including ensuring that your baby produces the right level of hormones in the thyroid and adrenal gland.
+- Hormones, including making sure your baby makes the right level of hormones in the thyroid and adrenal glands

-- Hemoglobin, including abnormalities in the baby’s blood cells.
+- Hemoglobin, including anything unusual in the baby’s blood cells

-- Medical disorders, like cystic fibrosis, heart disease, hearing loss, and galactosemia.
+- Medical conditions, like cystic fibrosis, heart disease, hearing loss, and galactosemia

 Milestones Checked During Well-Baby Exams